dschadow/CloudSecurity/README.md

 This repository is all about cloud security with [Spring Boot](https://projects.spring.io/spring-boot), [Spring Cloud](http://projects.spring.io/spring-cloud) and [Vault](https://www.vaultproject.io).

+# Jasypt
+The local-client is using [Jasypt for Spring Boot](https://github.com/ulisesbocchio/jasypt-spring-boot) to secure sensitive configuration properties.
+You have to provide an environment variable named `jasypt.encryptor.password` with the value `sample-password` to decrypt the database password during application start.
+This demo application shows the most simple way to encrypt sensitive properties without using Spring Cloud functionality.

 # Spring Cloud Config Server

 ## config-server